TeseoLou/clancy-nook-walking-tours/README.md

    <img src="assets/images/clancy-nook-about.webp" alt="Clancy Nook Profile Icon on Social Media" width="200">
 </div>

-#### **Color Palette**
+### **Color Palette**

-Color is essential for branding, navigation, and user interaction.
-The website’s palette balances historical authenticity with modern usability and accessibility.
-Inspired by Clancy Nook’s branding and Louis Cane’s tour guide persona, the aesthetic reflects Victorian-era storytelling, emphasizing mystery, heritage, and exploration.
+Color was essential for branding, navigation, and user interaction.
+The website’s palette balanced historical authenticity with modern usability and accessibility.
+Inspired by Clancy Nook’s branding and Louis Cane’s tour guide persona, the aesthetic reflected Victorian-era storytelling, emphasizing mystery, heritage, and exploration.

 To ensure the selected colors met both branding and accessibility requirements, _Adobe Color_ was used to extract a historically resonant yet web-friendly palette.
 This tool enabled the derivation of primary and secondary hues from key brand imagery, ensuring visual coherence across all design elements.

 <div align="center">
    <img src="docs/figures/color-palette.webp" alt="Clancy Nook color palette" width="600">
 </div>

-The WCAG 2.0 Level AA guidelines require a contrast ratio of at least 4.5:1 for normal text and 3:1 for large text to ensure accessibility.
-Additionally, WCAG 2.1 mandates a minimum 3:1 contrast ratio for graphics and user interface components, such as form input borders, ensuring key functional elements are easily distinguishable.
-For an even higher level of accessibility, WCAG Level AAA requires a 7:1 ratio for normal text and 4.5:1 for large text, benefiting users with more severe visual impairments.
+The WCAG 2.0 Level AA guidelines required a contrast ratio of at least 4.5:1 for normal text and 3:1 for large text to ensure accessibility.
+Additionally, WCAG 2.1 mandated a minimum 3:1 contrast ratio for graphics and user interface components, such as form input borders, ensuring key functional elements were easily distinguishable.
+For an even higher level of accessibility, WCAG Level AAA required a 7:1 ratio for normal text and 4.5:1 for large text, benefiting users with more severe visual impairments.

-To ensure the Clancy Nook website meets these accessibility standards, I tested various color combinations using _Contrast Checker_.
-This analysis allows me to determine which color pairings are suitable for different design elements:
+To ensure the Clancy Nook website met these accessibility standards, I tested various color combinations using _Contrast Checker_.
+This analysis allowed me to determine which color pairings were suitable for different design elements.

-1. **High-contrast combinations** (4.5:1 or higher) are reserved for body text and critical information to maximize readability.
+1. **High-contrast combinations** (4.5:1 or higher) were reserved for body text and critical information to maximize readability.
-2. **Moderate contrast ratios** (3:1 - 4.5:1) are used for larger text elements, such as headings and section titles.
+2. **Moderate contrast ratios** (3:1 - 4.5:1) were used for larger text elements, such as headings and section titles.
-3. **Lower contrast colors** that do not meet accessibility thresholds for text are instead applied to decorative or background elements, ensuring they do not interfere with readability.
+3. **Lower contrast colors** that do not meet accessibility thresholds for text were applied to decorative or background elements, ensuring they do not interfere with readability.

 <div align="center">
    <img src="docs/figures/color-contrast-checker.webp" alt="Clancy Nook color contrast validation" width="600">
 </div>

-The background color for the website was set to **Cream (#F3EED8)** to provide a warm, neutral base that ensures readability without overwhelming users. **Dark Brown (#3C331C)** was chosen for the primary text color, as it maintains a contrast ratio above 4.5:1 against the cream background, meeting accessibility standards for normal text.
-This pairing ensures that content remains legible across various devices and lighting conditions.
+The background color for the website was set to Cream (#F3EED8) to provide a warm, neutral base that ensured readability without overwhelming users.
+Dark Brown (#3C331C) was chosen for the primary text color, as it maintained a contrast ratio above 4.5:1 against the cream background, meeting accessibility standards for normal text.
+This pairing ensured that content remained legible across various devices and lighting conditions.

-For key navigational elements and interactive components, **Dark Blue (#2B4A4A)** was selected as the navbar background with **Cream (#F3EED8)** text, ensuring an at least 7:1 contrast ratio, compliant with WCAG AAA standards.
+For key navigational elements and interactive components, Dark Blue (#2B4A4A) was selected as the navbar background with Cream (#F3EED8) text, ensuring an at least 7:1 contrast ratio, compliant with WCAG AAA standards.

-Accent colors were incorporated to highlight interactive elements without sacrificing accessibility:
+Accent colors were incorporated to highlight interactive elements without sacrificing accessibility.

-- **Caramel (#EDC479)** serves as a warm highlight color, providing contrast in call-to-action elements and the footer background.
+- **Caramel (#EDC479)** served as a warm highlight color, providing contrast in call-to-action elements and the footer background.
-- **Light Blue (#7EA5A2)** adds a cooler accent for visual balance, applied in secondary design elements such as cards and form backgrounds.
+- **Light Blue (#7EA5A2)** added a cooler accent for visual balance, applied in secondary design elements such as cards and form backgrounds.

 The final palette was tested using _Chroma Tool_ for deuteranopia (red-green deficiency), protanopia (red blindness), and tritanopia (blue-yellow deficiency).
 This ensured that all critical UI elements maintained clear visual contrast across different types of color blindness.
-This commitment to accessibility aligns with WCAG 2.1 best practices, reinforcing readability and usability for a diverse audience.
+This commitment to accessibility aligned with WCAG 2.1 best practices, reinforcing readability and usability for a diverse audience.

 <div align="center">
    <img src="docs/figures/color-colorblind-safe-checker.webp" alt="Clancy Nook color contrast validation" width="600">
 </div>

-#### **Typography**
+### **Typography**
 When designing the Clancy Nook website, I aimed to replicate the original typography used in the Clancy Nook Facebook banner.
 However, as the exact font was unknown, I turned to _Google Fonts_ to find a close match.
-After thorough exploration, I selected **IM Fell Double Pica**, a historically inspired serif font that aligns with the brand’s heritage-driven aesthetic.
+After thorough exploration, I selected IM Fell Double Pica, a historically inspired serif font that aligned with the brand’s heritage-driven aesthetic.

-IM Fell Double Pica offers several advantages:
+IM Fell Double Pica offered several advantages:

 1. **Legibility**
    - Moderate x-height and well-proportioned letterforms improve clarity.